IlyaKhalafi/Batch2KnowledgeGraph/README.md

-Here’s a more concise version of your README that retains all key points:

----

 # Batch2KnowledgeGraph

 This project introduces an efficient multiprocess workflow to integrate the `unstructured-io` library with the `GraphRAG-SDK` framework for generating knowledge graphs.